Skip to main content

 • “Very fun and replayable, looking forward to future updates out of early access.”

-• “Other VR shooters like Pavlov have massively benefited from having custom maps as it adds a ton of variety and replayability, and Forefront would really benefit from having them too as the current maps get old kinda quickly.”
+• “Other VR shooters like Pavlov have massively benefitted from having custom maps as it adds a ton of variety and replayability, and Forefront would really benefit from having them too as the current maps get old kinda quickly.”

 • monetization